jfrog/froggit-go/README.md

 owner := "jfrog"
 // VCS repository
 repository := "jfrog-cli"
-// Webhook on branch does not supported in GitHub and Bitbucket branch := ""
+// Optional - Webhooks on branches are supported only on GitLab branch := ""
 // The URL to send the payload upon a webhook event payloadUrl := "https://acme.jfrog.io/integration/api/v1/webhook/event"
 // A token to validate identity of the webhook, created by CreateWebhook command token := "abc123"
-// The webhook ID returned from a previous CreateWebhook command webhookId := "123"
+// The webhook ID returned by the CreateWebhook API, which created this webhook webhookId := "123"
 // The event to watch
 webhookEvent := vcsutils.PrCreated